 For immediate release: February 17, 2009

-New Jersey Economic Recovery Now in Hands of Governor, NJDOT, MPOs
+New York Economic Recovery Now in Hands of Governor, NYSDOT, MPOs

 Tri-State Transportation Campaign Urges State Officials to Focus on “Fix it First” & Transit Projects

-Trenton , NJ — As President Obama signed into law the American Recovery and Reinvestment Act, the Tri-State Transportation Campaign called on state and local officials to ensure that the transportation portion revitalizes New Jersey’s economy, focusing on job creation by rebuilding our crumbling infrastructure and investing in much needed public transit.
+New York , NY — As President Obama signed into law the American Recovery and Reinvestment Act, the Tri-State Transportation Campaign called on state and local officials to ensure that the transportation portion revitalizes New York’s economy, focusing on job creation by rebuilding our crumbling infrastructure and investing in much needed public transit.

-“These funds offer state and local officials an unprecedented opportunity to create jobs that will build the strong communities the people of New Jersey want to live in," said Kate Slevin, executive director of the Tri-State Transportation Campaign, a policy watchdog organization.
-“We’re calling on Governor Corzine, New Jersey DOT Commissioner Stephen Dilts and Metropolitan Planning Organization leaders to heed President Obama’s vision for change and urging them to spend these investments wisely.”
+“These funds offer state and local officials an unprecedented opportunity to create jobs that will build the strong communities the people of New York want to live in," said Kate Slevin, executive director of the Tri-State Transportation Campaign, a policy watchdog organization.
+“We’re calling on Governor Paterson, New York State DOT Commissioner Astrid Glynn, head of New York State Economic Recovery and Reinvestment Cabinet Tim Gilchrist, and Metropolitan Planning Organization leaders to heed President Obama’s vision for change and urging them to spend these investments wisely.”

-The bill signed today includes about $46 billion for transportation, including roughly $1.18 billion for New Jersey to invest in public transit, roads, and bicycle and pedestrian infrastructure.
+The bill signed today includes about $46 billion for transportation, including roughly $2.3 billion for New York to invest in public transit, roads, and bicycle and pedestrian investments.
 (State shares of intercity and high speed rail funding in the new law have yet to be determined.)
-New Jersey will receive the funds through programs that allow states broad discretion.
+New York will receive the funds through programs that allow states broad discretion.

-“At this point, it is up to Governor Corzine to use this money wisely, and make our communities stronger,” noted Zoe Baldwin, New Jersey Advocate of the Tri-State Transportation Campaign.
+“At this point, it is up to Governor Paterson to use this money to make our communities stronger,” noted Veronica Vanterpool, associate director of the Tri-State Transportation Campaign.

 Key points of the legislation are listed below:

-Tri-State Transportation Campaign recognized that Congress provided no criteria to ensure that STP funds are prioritized towards fixing New Jersey’s crumbling infrastructure and expanding public transit and bicycle and pedestrian routes.
+Tri-State Transportation Campaign recognized that Congress provided no criteria to ensure that STP funds are prioritized towards fixing New York’s crumbling infrastructure and expanding public transit and bicycle and pedestrian routes.
 As a result, decisions about the kinds of jobs to create and projects to fund with federal stimulus funds are in the hands of state and local officials.
-Tri-State Transportation Campaign urged these officials to use that flexibility to create the jobs that will both repair the system we have, and build a transportation system that meets the needs of an energy-efficient 21st Century economy.
-In New Jersey, that means funding needed projects like the Access to the Region’s Core commuter rail tunnel, which will double NJ Transit capacity to and from New York.
+Tri-State Transportation Campaign urged these officials to use that flexibility to create the jobs that will both repair the system we have, and build a transportation system in New York that meets the needs of an energy-efficient 21st Century economy.

 “Not all stimulus jobs are created equal,” stated Slevin.
 “State and local officials need to choose the projects that not only stimulate the economy now, but also fix our infrastructure, reduce our reliance on oil, and build a robust economy for decades to come.”

-“We must seize this moment, rebuild New Jersey for our children and grandchildren, and put our communities on track to a sustainable future,” added Baldwin.
+“We must seize this moment, rebuild New York for our children and grandchildren, and put our communities on a clean-energy, high-speed track to the future,” added Vanterpool.